joncamfield/satcommthreats/en.md

 ## Device Geolocation

-Multiple approaches can be used to geolocate an active device, including commercial satellite-based offerings enabling fully remote tracking and custom workflow/alert processes for "unexpected" satellite signals.
-Many others are more proximity based and required and some skills and/or technology, but all of these approaches have options where one can trade cost for expertise (e.g. easy to use but expensive commercial/off-the-shelf tools vs easy-to-source, vs low-cost DIY tools with a steep learning curve).
-In addition to the global, satellite-based options, these devices can also be mounted on aircraft, drones, vehicles, or even be handheld.
+Multiple approaches can be used to geolocate an active satellite communications device.
+The longer a device is used, and the more times it is used from the same location over time, the more precise the location can be calculated and/or corroborated with other events or known locations (such as office or house addresses, posting of news stories, social media engagement, etc.).

+There are commercially available satellite-based offerings which enable fully global and remote location, tracking, and even custom alerts for "unexpected" satellite signals.
+Additional geolocation options can be mounted on aircraft, drones/UAVs, vehicles, or even be handheld, and these range from easy to use but expensive to low-cost DIY tools which are easy to source but require more skills.
 Military adversaries in a conflict zone are likely to be resourced with skills and devices and also likely to be actively scanning for satellite communications.

-Government-level legal pressure/demands of relevant service providers provide yet another avenue for this information.
+Finally, government-level legal pressure/demands of relevant service providers provide yet another avenue for this information.

 ### Mitigations

+-   Minimize usage time - short calls or messages, very planned and prepared sending/receiving of data
+-   If possible, use the device from a different location each time to reduce the ability for an adverdsary to correlate the device with a specific location over time.
+-   Leave the device fully turned off when not in use
+-   If the device also has cellular service (GSM/4G/etc.) disable that functionality when not in use to limit tracking by cellular tower triangulation.
 -   Also practice the mitigations under device seizure, above.
-    -   In specific, the use of a wireless router to give physical distance from the satellite device provides specific benefit here by giving you some warning of a raid against the location of the device, as well as (in military/conflict situations) some distance from kinetic attacks such as missiles or other bombardment.
+    -   In specific, the use of a wireless router to give physical distance from the satellite device provides specific benefit here by giving you some warning of a raid or other targeted activity against the location of the device, as well as (in military/conflict situations) some distance from kinetic attacks such as missiles or other bombardment.
--   Leave the device turned off when not in use
--   Change location of where you call from (but do not move while using the device if avoidable, as this can cause the connection to drop, forcing a recalibration)
--   Don't use at home/work locations except in emergency
--   Minimize usage time
+-  Where you use the device from impacts how easy it is to locate, track, and respond to by adversaries.
+There is no universal guidance here, and specific use cases, requirements, adversaries, and context play roles:
    - Consider the terrain / urban infrastructure and how it can help limit geolocation.
-In Afghanistan for instance, it's extremely difficult to use direction finding equipment (which can be handheld or vehicle/drone mounted and used to triangulate signals) due to the mountains and deep valleys, act as an automatic shield for signals.
+In Afghanistan for instance, it's extremely difficult to use direction finding equipment due to the mountains and deep valleys, act as an automatic shield for signals.
--   If the device also has cellular service (GSM/4G/etc.) disable that functionality when not in use.

-**Additional Mitigations (Law Enforcement type adversary)**

-Making sat-phone calls from highly populated areas can make it difficult for authorities to identify and physically intercept the caller after a short call.
+   - Making sat-phone calls from highly populated areas can make it difficult for law enforcement type authorities to identify and physically intercept the caller after a short call.
+However, if facing military or state actors, this could instead add risk of bombardment of the area.

-**Additional Mitigations (State/Military type adversary)**

-Using devices in locations far from urban areas, government infrastructure, military installation/activity, and borders, and using them for short periods of time and from different locations each time provide additional mitigations against direction finding equipment.
+   - Using devices in locations far from urban areas, government infrastructure, military installation/activity, and borders, and using them for short periods of time and

 ### Details